New 5May2019, updated 21Aug2019

 - The startKIT has no internal watchdog, and it’s difficult to make one in HW on the board or in the microprocessor’s SW.
 See the Watchdog on startKIT processor? and Restarting a startKIT from SW? threads on XCore Exchange.
 So I decided that I wanted to make one by controlling the 5V USB power supply cable instead.
 Such a unit would probably be a new design that even someone out there may be in need of.
 I already had an I2C line with SDA, SCL, 3.3V and GND that I use to talk with three temperature chips MCP9808.
 This new unit just intercepts that pluggable line.
 (Aside: There are other XMOS-related blog notes listed here)

 - I have also seen that it may be nice to see how the aquarium migh benefit from having a permanently installed water pump and filter, that I may run at times.
 (Only mechanical filtering, not for a biological filter, which would require constantly running water through it).
-Like the EHEIM surface skimmer Skim350 that runs on 230V and draws 5W (standard disclaimer for everything here and in all my blog notes).
+Like the EHEIM surface skimmer Skim350 that runs on 230V and draws 5W.
 So I needed a small power 230V AC relay output.
-Or two if more comes up.
+Or two if more comes up

 The functionality of the watchdog part of this unit may just be something you have been waiting for a long time.
 You could build one (diagram included) – or wait for somebody to make a little breakout board of it.